Back

 Staying Updated with Regulation Changes

 REACH and RoHS rules change often, making it hard to keep up.
-Keeping an eye on new rules and updates is a big job.
+Keeping an eye on new rules and updates, such as the dynamic nature of the SVHC and Authorisation Lists, and upcoming 2025 REACH regulatory overhauls (e.g., PFAS focus), is a big job.
 Companies must keep learning and training to stay in line and avoid fines.

 • Implement robust data management systems